luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **17 October** Buchanan-Russell: Bismarck says that he prefers the Danish king in the Duchies to a new Duke.

-20/28 October 1863 elections (Pflanze refers to September elections p208 but 20/10 p216): conservatives recovered a bit from 10 [wrong, 11] to 36, liberals had 258/350.
+**20/28 October** 1863 elections (Pflanze refers to September elections p208 but 20/10 p216): conservatives recovered a bit from 10 [wrong, 11] to 36, liberals had 258/350.
 Steinberg: PP 135>>141; other liberals 96>>106; conservatives 11>>35; 'Constitutionals' disappeared completely.
 EF: cons 11>35, PP 133>140 (historian Mommsen elected), liberals ~70%, turnout down from 34% to 31%.
 Wilhelm was so worried by the October 1863 election results that he apparently said, looking out of a window onto Palace Square, 'Down there is where they will put up a guillotine for me' (Clark).
 Deputies soon rejected the three-year military reform again and cut the budget accordingly.
 OP: the results were roughly as Bismarck expected, the only good news was some better conservatives elected, such as Wagener and Blanckenburg.
 Hamerow: the liberals got 536k votes (49%) and 258 (down from 285) seats (same seats as OP) vs conservatives 336k votes (31%) and 36 seats (same seats as OP).
 PP up from 141 to 143.
 They had roughly the same advantage in each of the three classes.
 Turnout down from 34% to 31%.
 (Only 1863 has detailed electoral records.)
 Seems 258-36 is the right result.

 **22 October** Bismarck wrote to Gerlach complaining that Crown Prince was an 'impudent nonentity' and 'cretin'.

-## 26 October Bismarck to Schleinitz: 'The Prussian monarchy and our present constitution are irreconcilable.'
+**26 October** Bismarck to Schleinitz: 'The Prussian monarchy and our present constitution are irreconcilable.'
 The chief obstacle in the way of the 'complete and unconditional' elimination of the constitution was the king.
 (In autumn (Hamerow) Roon wrote from Pomerania (autumn): 'I live here in the midst of so-called Junkerdom, but my hopes for the future are not thereby strengthened.
-Supineness, laziness, pusillanimity, these are the chief characteristics of the so-called

-Conservative monarchist majority of the people, which endures everything but also expects everything from the government.
+Supineness, laziness, pusillanimity, these are the chief characteristics of the so-called conservative monarchist majority of the people, which endures everything but also expects everything from the government.
 Only the rule of the sabre can save us!

 **30 October** Russell-Queen: 'Prussia is becoming more friendly to England than she has been for many years.'